 To check if this feature is responsible for your iPhone call failed error, try to disable it for a while.
 You can open Settings >> Cellular >> Cellular Data Option >> tap Voice & Data.
 Here, choose 3G.

-Your SIM card can be one of the reasons the issue popped up.
-Check your SIM card if there is any damage.
+Your SIM card could be one of the reasons the issue popped up.
+Check your SIM card to see if there is any damage.

 - Open the tray using a paper clip or the SIM-eject tool.

 - Try to insert the SIM card into another smartphone and see if it works.

 Call your carrier if you have tried the "Reinsert SIM card" method and everything seems fine.
 Ask them if there is an issue with the carrier network.
 Otherwise, ask them for a SIM card replacement.

 Sometimes, a bug can create errors on your device, including iPhone call failed issues.
 Updating the software is essential.
 This comes with bug fixes and improvements.
 Here's how to update it: